ediop3SquadALT/ediop3-Blue/README.md

 and run this.

+for help commands run

+sudo python3 ediop3Blue.py
-for help commands run "bash ediop3Blue.sh" to run the tool "bash ediop3Blue.sh -start
+to run the tool

+sudo python3 ediop3Blue.py -start